-Mr. Zhenwu HUANG has served as our Founder and Chief Executive Officer since the founding of the Company in July 2016.
+Mr. Zhenwu (Wayne) Huang has served as our Founder, Chief Executive Officer and director since the founding of the Company in July 2016.
 Mr. Huang has 20 years of experience leading corporations across multiple technology industries.
 Mr. Huang directs the core focus of the company, formulates and implements business policies through the Company's management team, and directly oversees R&D operations.
 He served as co-founder and Chief Executive Officer of Nanjing Rich Digital Technology Co.
 Ltd. from 2003 to 2007, a leading value-add service provider for telecommunications.
-There, he pioneered live interactive TV games based on smart computer vision. and had a peek audience of over 100 million subscribers.
+There, he pioneered live interactive TV games based on smart computer vision. and had a peak audience of over 100 million subscribers.
 This success can be attributed to Mr. Huang's understanding of customer centric design, utilizing technology to elevate the customer experience.
 Mr. Huang served was the co-founder and Chief Executive Officer of Richtech System Ltd. from 2007 to 2016, a global supplier of smart hardware and interactive multimedia systems to over 120 countries.
 Mr. Huang received a Bachelor in Computer Information Management from Huadong Finance and Economics College in July 2000.
-We believe that Mr. Huang's extensive knowledge of our Company as founder and his experience in executive roles across multiple industries qualifies him to serve on our Board.
+We believe that Mr. Huang's extensive knowledge of our Company as co-founder and his experience in executive roles across multiple industries make him a qualified to serve on our Board.

-Mr. Phil ZHENG has served as our Chief Operating Officer since February 2020.
+Mr. Phil Zheng has served as our Chief Operating Officer since February 2020.
 He oversees the operations of the Company, including business development, marketing, product design, R&D process, market research, compliance, administration of standardized operating procedures, customer relations, and partnerships.
 Prior to that, he served as the Company's Director of Operations from July 2017 to January 2019 and Chief Revenue Officer from February 2019 to January 2020, where he was tasked to build and scale company departments into effective business units and direct sales revenues strategies.
 He has a Bachelor of Arts from the University of California, Los Angeles, and a Juris Doctor from the University of California, Irvine, School of Law.
 We believe Mr. Zheng's extensive knowledge of the Company's internal operations qualifies him to be our Chief Operating Officer.

-Mr. Zhenqiang HUANG has served as our co-founder and Chief Financial Officer since the founding of the Company in July 2016.
+Mr. Zhenqiang (Michael) Huang has served as our co-founder, Chief Financial Officer and director since the founding of the Company in July 2016.
 He oversees the functions relating to finance, accounting, reporting and procurement.
 Mr. Huang was co-founder of Nanjing Rich Digital Technology Co.
 Ltd. from 2003 to 2007 where he oversaw international cooperation and partnerships.
 He served as co-founder and Chief Financial Officer of Richtech System Ltd. from 2007 to 2016, leading the company on its international expansion and business development.
 Mr. Huang holds a management training certificate from the Federal Ministry of Economics and Technology of Germany since 2012.
 He received his Bachelor's Degree in Economics from Nanjing University in June 2000.
+We believe that Mr. Huang's extensive knowledge of our Company as cofounder and his experience in finance and international business development make him a qualified to serve on our Board.